kaplanbitcoin1/Story/README.md

-# Kaplan Node Setup

-🐅 **Kaplan Node Setup**: A tool for setting up and managing a node on the Story blockchain.
+# Kaplan Node Setup 🐅 A tool for setting up and managing a node on the Story blockchain.

 ## Table of Contents
 - [Project Overview](#project-overview)